redbadger/awesome-badger/davidlaban/infrastructure-musings/README.md

 In general, this problem is harder to set up than the "give me a development environment on my local laptop" problem (you should **definitely** get local development working first), but reduces friction once you have it.
 The difficulty arises mostly because it needs to be multi-tenant, and it's not allowed to have any manual steps in it.
 You have to decide whether this is worth it.

-It's also worth mentioning that if you're following the recommendations in "Accelerate", you will be doing something close to trunk-based development anyway, and your pull requests will not diverge from the main branch very much, so they can reasonably be tested on localhost or staging (or even prod, if you're confident with your automated testing and feature flagging infrastructure).
+It's also worth mentioning that if you're following the recommendations in "Accelerate", you will be doing something close to trunk-based development anyway, and your pull requests will not diverge from the main branch very much, so they can reasonably be tested on localhost or staging (or even prod, if you're confident with your automated testing and feature flagging infrastructure, but at least one person smoke-testing on localhost is probably a good idea).

 Talking to Sam Taylor about this, he convinced me that it's fine for stateless web components in a PaaS, but should probably be avoided for anything more complex.
 He also made the point that it doesn't help you at all with async services like queue consumers, or the interaction between web tier and async tier code.
 I would argue that you probably don't want to deploy any risky frontend-backend interactions as part of a single pull request anyway.